Today's Articles

 *James Cone was born on this date in 1936.
 He was a Black theologian who advocated Black Theology and liberation theology.

 James Hal Cone was born in Fordyce, Arkansas, and grew up in Bearden, Arkansas.
 He and his family attended Macedonia African Methodist Episcopal Church.
-He received a BA from Philander Smith College in 1958, a B.D.
-Degree from Garrett-Evangelical Theological Seminary in 1961, and MA and Ph.D. degrees from Northwestern University in 1963 and 1965, respectively.
+He received a BA from Philander Smith College in 1958, a B.D. earned a degree from Garrett-Evangelical Theological Seminary in 1961 and an MA and Ph.D. from Northwestern University in 1963 and 1965, respectively.

 He taught theology and religion at Philander Smith College, Adrian College in Michigan, beginning in 1970 at Union Theological Seminary in New York City, where he was awarded the distinguished Charles A. Briggs Chair in systematic theology in 1977.
 Cone's theology also received significant inspiration from a frustration with the Black struggle for civil rights; he felt that Black Christians in North America should not follow the "White Church" because it was a willing part of the system that had oppressed black people.